jackal-thothid/thoth-id-sdk/gitbook/getting-started/quickstart.md

 import { ThothIdSDK } from "thoth-id-sdk";

 async function initializeSDK() {
-  // Connect to mainnet with default settings const sdk = new ThothIdSDK();
+  // Connect to testnet with default settings const sdk = new ThothIdSDK();

   // Load the contract ID map